WEEKLY ACTIONS

 Vashon2Voters What’s The Plan?

-Ezra and Leah will be sharing information about how to rein in ICE as well as the latest news from across the country.
+Ezra and Leah certainly will have a lot to share after the regime’s unauthorized bombing of Iran.
 They answer our questions, and it’s always enlightening and informative.
-Be in community!
+Be in community – together we can survive this!

 Questions?
 Contact Kathy.